Corduroy: a fantastic fabric!

 Rabat vest at Ikatee or Hathor at Iam patterns

-Audrey bombers from Juliana Martejevs
+Audrey bombers by Juliana Martejevs

-Maverick from Sewing soon
+Maverick by Sewing soon

 The jacket from Atelier Brunette